Image source: https://wallpapers.com/picture/beauty-and-the-beast-pictures-71xwm97a0txnezdv/download.

 As in many Disney movies, there is a lot of color contrast.
 Plus, the art style (especially for Belle with her blue provincial dress and smile) is adorable.
 The animation highlight, however, is the ballroom scene.
 The animators used the CAPS system from Pixar to design the ballroom and give it a sweeping view for the audience.

 The eight songs are well-spaced throughout the movie.
 After the Beast's backstory, the opening number "Belle" begins playing.
 It introduces viewers to the protagonist and musical format before the five-minute mark, which is crucial for pulling them in.
 All the other songs serve a purpose, whether they move the story forward ("Something There") or add character development ("Gaston").
-The movie also ends in a reprise of "Beauty and the Beast," making it a proper musical.
+The movie also ends in a reprise of "Beauty and the Beast," making it a proper musical (which most Disney "musicals" are not).

 Beauty and the Beast has received criticism for depicting Stockholm syndrome because Belle was initially in prison.
-However, the Beast imprisoned visitors because he didn't think anyone could love him.
+However, the Beast imprisoned visitors because, as previously mentioned, he didn't think anyone could love him.
 He improves his treatment of Belle gradually, such as when giving her a bedroom.
 Besides, Belle sees the castle as an escape from her patriarchal village and chance for adventure.
 Hence, she was not really trapped.
 Another thing is that Belle does not bond with the Beast until he changed.

 The movie has a lot of positive messages, but it is not a model for real life.
-Two misfits falling in love in an enchanted castle with the help of enchanted objects only works in fairy tales.
+Two misfits falling in love in an enchanted castle, with the help of enchanted objects, only work in fairy tales.
 This being said, Beauty and the Beast is a mere allegory illustrating the healing power of love.

 Viewers have also had questions over the years such as "Why did the servants get cursed?" and "Why doesn't the village know about the curse?"
 However, I find it self-explanatory.
-If the Beast's entire castle got cursed, it would make sense for it to also affect the servants.
-The Beast also isolated himself inside his castle for many years, making the rest of the world forget about him.
+If the Beast's entire castle got cursed, it would make sense for it to affect the servants.
+Besides, it's a fairy tale, meaning the story's world has its own logic; it's not supposed to follow real-world logic.

 The film has complex characters, strong writing, enchanting animation, and memorable songs.
 Hence, it's no wonder Beauty and the Beast became the first animated film to get the Best Picture nomination from the Academy Awards.
 It may have lost to Silence of the Lambs, but the nomination remains a major milestone.